-Anyone in the Jewish audience would have been shocked at the suggestion one ought to mutilate themselves in order to avoid sin.
+Anyone in the Jewish audience would have been shocked at the suggestion one ought to mutilate themselves in order to avoid sin especially as a way to enter into the kingdom of God.
 Although there is an “eye for an eye” principle in the Law, it was not intended for self-control.
 Given what Jesus says in the Sermon on the Mount about the source of sin, would cutting off a hand or foot actually control the thoughts and desires which motive one to steal or physically harm another person?

-Jesus says it is better to be maimed that enter into hell, where “the fire never goes out and the worms never die.”Gehenna refers to the valley (ge in Hebrew) of Hinnom.
-Manasseh used this valley to sacrifice human to Moloch.
+Jesus says it is better to be maimed than to enter hell, where “the fire never goes out and the worms never die. ”Gehenna” refers to the valley (ge in Hebrew) of Hinnom.
+Manasseh used this valley to sacrifice humans to Moloch.
 Josiah destroyed these altars and turned the valley into a garbage dump (2 Kings 23:10).
 Because fires burned continually, it became a metaphor for hell.
-The fire in verse 44 is “unquenchable” (ἄσβεστος), the same word used in Matthew 25:41 for the eternal fire prepared for the devil and his angels.
-John the Baptist described the messiah has having his winnowing fork ready to gather the wheat into his barn and the chaff to the unquenchable fire.
+The fire in verse 44 is “unquenchable” (ἄσβεστος), the same word used in Matthew 25:41, for the eternal fire prepared for the devil and his angels.
+John the Baptist described the messiah as having his winnowing fork ready to gather the wheat into his barn and the chaff to the unquenchable fire.

 Jesus quotes Isaiah 66:24, the final line of the book describe a scene of apocalyptic judgment.
 The metaphor appears in Judith 16:17 (probably quoting Isaiah and applying it to judgment on Assyria) and Sirach 7:17 (the ultimate punishment of the ungodly).
 Like all metaphors for hell, it is difficult to know how literal the image of constantly burning flesh should be taken.